watchexec/watchexec/crates/cli/README.md

 If not bundled, you can generate a manual page with `watchexec --manual > /path/to/watchexec.1`, or view it inline with `watchexec --manual` (requires `man`).

 You can also [read a text version](../../doc/watchexec.1.md) or a [PDF](../../doc/watchexec.1.pdf).

+Note that it is automatically generated from the help text, so it is not as pretty as a carefully hand-written one.